raspberrypilearning/cd-intermediate-unity-sushi/en/step_4.md

 Now that you've got a ship on screen, you need to give the player a way to move it!

 --- task ---
 Create a folder in your Assets folder and name it `Scripts`.
 Now create a new C# script in your new folder.
-When you create a script, you want to know what it does, so give it a descriptive name, for example `PlayerController`.
+This program will have a lot of scripts, so it's important to be able to identify them easily.
+Call this one `PlayerController`.
 --- /task ---

 --- task ---